Coat of arms of South Sudan

 The coat of arms of the Republic of South Sudan was adopted in July 2011 following independence from the Republic of Sudan.
 Prior to independence, South Sudan was an autonomous region of Sudan.

 The design of the coat of arms was approved by the cabinet of the autonomous Government of Southern Sudan in April 2011, having previously been endorsed by the Southern Sudan Legislative Assembly in May 2011.

 Design

 The arms consist of an escutcheon with the tincture or (gold).
 The supporter is an African fish eagle holding a crossed spear and spade, symbolizing the people's resolve to protect the sovereignty of their republic and work hard to feed it, described in some press accounts as a shield and two spears.
 The eagle is depicted as looking towards its right shoulder with wings outstretched, and it holds in its claws a scroll bearing the name of the state.
 The eagle signifies strength, resilience, vision, and majesty.

 History

+Pre Independence

+Prior to independence, South Sudan was part of The Ottoman Empire, The Anglo-Egyptian Sudan, The Belgian Lado Enclave and then an autonomous region of Sudan.